-Be Compassionate

-We will show empathy for what you are experiencing and we don't judge you.
+Be Compassionate We will show empathy for what you are experiencing and we don't judge you.
 We don't do sympathy because it is judgemental.
 We work within the social model of disability, not the medical model.
+We are passionate about supporting you to stand up for your rights.
+We will challenge discrimination.
+We will support you to say what you want and need.
 Our Independence Charter was developed with members and service users and represents our commitment to how we will work with people